PreCiSSIon – Preventing Caesarean Birth SSI across the region

 EarSwitch stands out in the medical technology landscape due to its innovative use of the inner ear canal for monitoring vital signs.
 EarMetrics sensors are directed at the non-pigmented inner ear-canal and (at 1mm sq) are suitable for medical devices, audio earphones and hearing aids.
 EarMetrics aims to become the new global standard of medical monitoring, providing full sets of more accurate (core/central), real-world, synchronous, multi-parameter and racially inclusive data.
 EarMetrics-Oximetry is one of the eight Innovative Devices Access Pathway (IDAP) pilot innovations and in the future, EarMetrics-Cloud seeks to be the globally trusted and reliable source for artificial intelligence (AI) and machine learning (ML) driven health insights.

 Today, EarSwitch™ is so much more than the initial vision.
 The company now has a team of 14 people turning ideas into reality from their headquarters in Bristol, with doctors, scientists, developers, engineers, and industry experts working together to build and market potentially life-saving technologies.
-The jump from four to 14 team members was directly as a result of investor introduction from Health Innovation West of England to EarSwitch Ltd – for a successful match funded UK Research and Innovation (UKRI) Healthy Ageing grant.
+The jump from four to 14 team members directly resulted from an investor introduction by Health Innovation West of England – for a successful match-funded UK Research and Innovation (UKRI) Healthy Ageing grant.

 They also have multiple academic and clinical partners helping to fund this development, take their products through clinical trials, and connect them to potential licensees – so that they can make the greatest positive impact on society.
 This includes the NHS Clinical Entrepreneurs Programme, the Innovative Devices Access Pathway (IDAP), Praetura Ventures, and the NVIDIA Inception Program – to name a few.
 Locally, Royal United Hospital Bath NHS Foundation Trust has completed a protocol ready to run first in human studies in intensive care and acute respiratory care, pending funding from a national UK charity.